-Often when you check the distribution of scores on a scale or measure (e.g. self-esteem, anxiety) you will find (to your dismay!) that the scores do not fall in a nice, normally distributed curve.
+Often when you check the distribution of scores on a scale or measure (e.g. selfesteem, anxiety) you will find (to your dismay!) that the scores do not fall in a nice, normally distributed curve.
 Sometimes scores will be positively skewed, where most of the respondents record low scores on the scale (e.g. depression).
 Sometimes you will find a negatively skewed distribution, where most scores are at the high end (e.g. self-esteem).
 Given that many of the parametric statistical tests assume normally distributed scores, what do you do about these skewed distributions?

-One of the choices you have is to abandon the use of parametric statistics (e.g. Pearson correlation, Analysis of Variance) and to use non-parametric alternatives (Spearman's rho, Kruskal-Wallis).
+One of the choices you have is to abandon the use of parametric statistics (e.g. Pearson correlation, analysis of variance) and to use non-parametric alternatives (e.g. Spearman's rho, Kruskal-Wallis).
 SPSS includes a number of useful non-parametric techniques in its package.
-These are discussed in Chapter 22.
-Unfortunately, non-parametric techniques tend to be less 'powerful'.
-This means that they may not detect differences or relationships even when they actually exist.
+These are discussed in Chapter 16.

 Another alternative, when you have a non-normal distribution, is to 'transform' your variables.
 This involves mathematically modifying the scores using various formulas until the distribution looks more normal.
-There are a number of different types of transformations, depending on the shape of your distribution.
+There are a number of different types of transformation, depending on the shape of your distribution.
 There is considerable controversy concerning this approach in the literature, with some authors strongly supporting, and others arguing against, transforming variables to better meet the assumptions of the various parametric techniques.
-For a discussion of the issues and the approaches to transformation, you should read Chapter 4 in Tabachnick and Fidell (2001).
+For a discussion of the issues and the approaches to transformation, you should read Chapter 4 in Tabachnick and Fidell (2007).

-In Figure 8.1 some of the more common problems are represented, along with the type of transformation recommended by Tabachnick and Fidell (2001, p.
-83).
+In Figure 8.2, some of the more common problems are represented, along with the type of transformation recommended by Tabachnick and Fidell (2007, p.
+87).
 You should compare your distribution with those shown, and decide which picture it most closely resembles.
 I have also given a nasty-looking formula beside each of the suggested transformations.
-Don't let this throw you-these are just formulas that SPSS will use on your data, giving you a new, hopefully normally distributed variable to use in your analyses.
-In the procedures section to follow you will be shown how to ask SPSS to do this for you.
-Before attempting any of these transformations, however, it is important that you read Tabachnick and Fidell (2001, Chapter 4), or a similar text, thoroughly.
+Don't let this throw you-these are just formulas that SPSS will use on your data, giving you a new, hopefully normally distributed, variable to use in your analyses.
+In the procedures section to follow, you will be shown the SPSS procedure for this.
+Before attempting any of these transformations, however, it is important that you read Tabachnick and Fidell (2007, Chapter 4), or a similar text, thoroughly.